shrideio/shoebox/src/ci/README.md

         $ sudo install -t /usr/local/bin drone
         ```

-    - Create the Drone admin user required by Drone CLI

-      - Create an exclusive git user for the Drone admin in the git service.
-Use the _username_ and _token_ parts from the `DRONE_USER_CREATE` parameter value from the `secrets.ini`.
+    - Drone CLI requires the Drone admin user for running commands on the Drone service.
+The credential for the admin user can be extracted from the `DRONE_USER_CREATE` parameter from the `secrets.ini` file.
+Use the _username_ and _token_ parts to create a git user with matching username and password.

-    - Set `DRONE_TOKEN` and `DRONE_SERVER` environment variables which are used by Drone CLI for connecting to the Drone service.
+    - Drone CLI needs+- `DRONE_TOKEN` and `DRONE_SERVER`environment variables to befor connecting to the Drone service.
 Conveniently, the commands to set those variables can be fetched from the Drone web interface.
 Use the admin user credentials to login to the Drone web interface.
 In the landing page click on the user icon (auto-generated icon with an abstract pattern in the top right corner), and then click _User Settings_ in the emerged context menu.
 In the opened page find the _Example CLI Usage_ section and copy-paste its content into the shell and run the commands.

       > INFO: The commands should resemble the following piece of code
         ```